Free Consultation

 Know Your Rights

-Boating Under the Influence Penalties:
+Arizona Boating Under the Influence Penalties

-If you have been charged with Boating Under the Influence, you face penalties that are similar to those for DUI, including fines, jail time and more.
+If you have been charged with Arizona Boating Under the Influence, you face penalties that are similar to those for DUI, including fines, jail time and more.
 A conviction will cost you more than you might think.
 Many people think that the a DUI on a boat is really not big deal.
 But this is one of many misconceptions on the subject.

-First Offense Boating Under the Influence
+Boating Under the Influence: First Offense

-Second Offense Boating Under the Influence
+Boating Under the Influence: Second Offense

 Drug or Marijuana Boating Under the Influence